 Make a batch of soft and fluffy homemade cinnamon rolls for a special breakfast treat.
 They're filled with cozy cinnamon brown sugar and topped with a velvety cream cheese frosting.

-It's a classic.
-Fluffy, filled with cinnamon brown sugar, and topped with gooey cream cheese frosting.
+Flavor/texture: Fluffy rolls are filled with cinnamon brown sugar and topped with gooey cream cheese frosting.
 A classic cinnamon roll recipe.

 One rise.
 Instant yeast makes quick work of this cinnamon roll recipe and requires only one 60-minute rise.